COVID-19 and What it Means for Employers

 - Communicating with employees that if they are not feeling well, they should stay home.

-In addition to taking the health and safety precautions that have been mentioned above, employers should also work on contingency plans to help ensure business continuity in the event that quarantine becomes necessary.
+In addition to taking the health and safety precautions that have been mentioned above, employers should also work on contingency plans to help ensure business continuity in the event that quarantine or workplace closures become necessary.

 - Develop a contingency plan – determine which business operations are essential, and how any